There’s a saying that one’s smile is their best feature.

-The ideal is to have pearly whites, even though colored pearls are considered rare and special.
-They’re just believed to look better, thus the nickname, making white teeth one of those beauty trends that never really go away.
+Everyone wants to have pearly whites because they just look better.
+Thus the nickname, making white teeth one of those beauty trends that never really go away.

-If you’re stressing about your yellowish ivories, fret not.
+If you’re stressing about your yellowish teeth, fret not.
 Read on and you might just learn everything you need to know to decide whether you should bleach your teeth or not.

-Teeth Stains vs. Discolored Teeth: Understanding Why and How Your Teeth Gets Stained
+Understanding Why And How Your Teeth Get Stained

 Before we look into the different techniques that can help you deal with discolored teeth, it’s important to look at the very root of it all.
 This way, you can completely address the concern by knowing which products and treatments can actually work for your issue.